Agony in the Garden with the Donor Louis I of Orléans

-Agony in the Garden is a 1405-1408 French painting in the international Gothic style, which has been in the Museo del Prado since May 2012.
+The Agony in the Garden is a French painting of c.
+1405–1408 in the International Gothic style, which has been in the Museo del Prado since May 2012.
 It was produced in Paris on a Baltic oak panel.
 The artist is unknown, though it could by Colart de Laon (fl.
 1377; died before 27 May 1417), who was painter and 'valet de chambre' to Louis I, Duke of Orléans, shown at bottom left and probably the commissioner of the work.